 MSc level:Hager Ali, Dmitry Smorodinnikov (DESEM 2015-'16), Rushikesh Sawant (DESEM 2013-'15).

 Undergraduate research students: (2017-'18).

-Program Committee Membership: IEEE Congress on Evolutionary Computation 2017 IEEE CEC, June, Spain; International Conference on Computational Creativity 2017 ICCC June, Georgia Tech, USA; Knowledge-Intensive Smart Services and Their Applications at ECIS, June 2018.
+Program Committee Membership: IEEE Congress on Evolutionary Computation IEEE CEC Rio de Janerio, Brazil, July 2018; 9th International Conference on Computational Creativity ICCC University of Salamanca, Spain, June 2018; Knowledge-Intensive Smart Services and Their Applications at ECIS, June 2018.

-Undergraduate courses I currently teach (in bold) or have taught:
+Undergraduate courses I currently teach (bold) or have taught:

-CS101- Introduction to Programming, CS130- Databases, CS142- Introduction to Computer Science, CS401- Machine Learning and Neural Networks, CS404- Artificial Intelligence and Natural Language Processing, CS355- Artificial Intelligence, CS430 - Advanced Concepts: Computational Creativity, CS335 Software Engineering, Expert Systems, CS120 - End User computing, CS102 - Introduction to Computer Systems, Digital Logic Design.
+CS101- Introduction to Programming, CS130- Databases, CS142- Introduction to Computer Science, CS401- Machine Learning and Neural Networks, CS404 - Computational Linguistics, CS404- Artificial Intelligence and Natural Language Processing, CS355- Artificial Intelligence, CS430 - Advanced Concepts: Computational Creativity, CS335 Software Engineering, Expert Systems, CS120 - End User computing, CS102 - Introduction to Computer Systems, Digital Logic Design.

 MSc in Computer Science (Software Engineering) - M. Sc.
 (Software Engineering) courses I teach :